LGBTQ rights in the Middle East: West Asia today

-Qatar, however, has modified the LGBT laws in the wake of 2022 FIFA World Cup tournament.
-Homosexuality is a criminal offence in Qatar, yet the Arab nation stated that LGBT fans would be welcome to the biggest sports event.
+Qatar, however, has modified the LGBTQ laws in the wake of 2022 FIFA World Cup tournament.
+Homosexuality is a criminal offence in Qatar, yet the Arab nation stated that LGBTQ fans would be welcome to the biggest sports event.
 In May 2022, the Emir of Qatar Sheikh Tamim bin Hamad al-Thani stated "everyone is welcome" to attend the FIFA World Cup 2022 event in Qatar, including the LGBTQ fans.

 "We will not stop anybody from coming and enjoying the football.
 But I also want everybody to come and understand and enjoy our culture.
 We welcome everybody, but also we expect and we want people to respect our culture", he said.

 Qatar aimed to host the FIFA World Cup tournament in a welcoming and safe manner with the football fans and LGBTQ+ fans.
 According to Numbeo Crime Index by Country 2022, out of 142 surveyed nations, Qatar has maintained its position as the 'Safest Country' in the world.
 Although the European teams competing at the 2022 Qatar World Cup walked back their plans to wear OneLove armbands in support of LGBTQ rights during the tournament, following warnings from international soccer governing body FIFA that they would be penalized for doing so.

 The Ministry of Education in UAE approved a code of conduct that prohibits education professionals from discussing "gender identity, homosexuality or any other behavior deemed unacceptable to the UAE's society" in their respective classes.
-A majority of education professionals working at the Emirati institutions are foreign nationals employed as English language teacher.
+A majority of education professionals working at the Emirati institutions are foreign nationals employed as English language teachers.
 The ruling could affect a majority of its recipients in the Gulf state.
-As far as homosexuals maintain a low profile in the UAE, they have remained safe from legal scrutiny.

-Regional LGBT organizations and solidarity groups
+Regional LGBTQ organizations and solidarity groups

-Listed below are a few ally organizations that aim to help and support LGBT people in West Asia and North Africa.
+Listed below are a few ally organizations that aim to help and support LGBTQ people in West Asia and North Africa.
 Other organizations with the same goal exist as well; however, these are the organizations that have made the most impact in the regions thus far.

 Rainbow Street

-Rainbow Street is a non-governmental organization (NGO) that is determined to help LGBT people in West Asia and North Africa region by providing support to those who experience systemic oppression and persecution due to their gender identity and/or sexual orientation.
+Rainbow Street is a non-governmental organization (NGO) that is determined to help LGBTQ people in West Asia and North Africa region by providing support to those who experience systemic oppression and persecution due to their gender identity and/or sexual orientation.
 The organization aims to provide queer and trans people with the necessary resources needed to ensure they have access to safe, discrete and capable providers.